gunjan1909/3d-portfolio/README.md

 - #### Other packages and libraries used can be viewed in dependencies in package.json file in root directory.

 - ### [Click here for download assets](https://drive.google.com/drive/folders/1KVU8iaH0E_JFtShNiR3BgCSA3pawXY4Z)

+#### To do (personal)

+- Work more on responsiveness of 3d models
+- Update the projects, and testimonials and other personal information
+- Add to linktree and update links for all socials(if any)
+- Add more styles/colours if required